superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/communications.md

 ## Specifications and Constraints

--  The subsystem shall support a data transfer rate of at least 50 Mbps to handle real time data.
+-  The subsystem shall support a data transfer rate of at least 25 Mbps to handle real time data.
 [1]
+   - This is the minimum data rate for 4k/Ultra HD

--  The subsystem shall have reliable connectivity at a distance of at least 80 meters using the 2.4GHz band.
+-  The subsystem shall have reliable connectivity at a distance of up to 150 meters using the 2.4GHz band.
+    - Since going with wi-fi modules for communication, the range will be limited.
+However, I believe the wi-fi adapters should provide enough range to be    effective.

 -  The jetson nano shall use the TP_Link archer T4U Plus to connect to the host wifi network.
+     - The jetson nano will operate at the client that sends data to the host.
+The adapter chosen will provide this capability.

--  The communication subsystem shall be 802.11ac Wi-Fi standards.
-[1]
+-  The communication subsystem shall be up to IEEE 802.11 b/g/n  Wi-Fi standards when operating on the 2.4GHz band [1].

+-  The communication subsystem shall be up to IEEE 802.11 a/n/ac wi-fi standards when operating on the 5GHZ band [1].

 -  The communication subsystem shall operate effectivily on a moderately weatherd day as portrayed in the scope.
+    - As referenced in the conceptual design, the drone needs to be able to operate at full functionality on a clear day [2].

+-  The subsytem will work with a ground station PC operating on at least windows 10.
+      - This is the operating systme of my PC.

 This section should provide a list of constraints applicable to the subsystem, along with the rationale behind these limitations.
 For instance, constraints can stem from physics-based limitations or requirements, subsystem prerequisites, standards, ethical considerations, or socio-economic factors.